 OUTTA HERE: FIELD TRIPS

-Creative field trips expose students to different cultural offerings, spaces, and eras in a meaningful and engaging way.
-It encourages teens to deepen their social and historical knowledge by offering key cultural opportunities to meet with arts professionals, and engage with artists, designers, and other cultural producers.
-Field trips stimulate students’ reasoning and critical thinking skills by introducing STEAM concepts that invite students to learn and understand places differently and gain new appreciations for different environments.
+Our creative field trips expose students to different cultural offerings, spaces, and eras in a meaningful and engaging way.
+They encourage teens to deepen their social and historical knowledge by offering key cultural opportunities to meet with arts professionals and engage with artists, designers, and other cultural producers.
+Field trips stimulate students’ reasoning and critical thinking skills by introducing STEAM concepts that invite students to learn and understand places differently and gain a new appreciation for different environments.
 These fun and captivating outings allow youth to connect meaningfully with the working world and encourage higher career aspirations.

 K-12 TEACHER ADVISORY BOARD

-The K-12 Advisory Board consists of 8 to 12 educators from the tri-county area and provides MOCAD Youth Programs with relevant information, feedback, and evaluation regarding student needs for enrichment and research-based educational outreach.
-These education professionals serve as a sounding board for innovative programs to engage youth within the arts and align our education goals with current curriculum.
-Board members discuss the effectiveness of youth programs for educational standards, assist in planning events that engage youth in the arts, and evaluate past programs.
-The K-12 Board reinforces MOCAD Youth Programs and helps strengthen MOCAD’s service to the community at large.
+The K-12 Teacher Advisory Board consists of 8 to 12 educators from the tri-county area.
+These education professionals serve as a sounding board for innovative programs to engage youth within the arts and align our education goals with the current curriculum.
+Board members discuss the effectiveness of youth programs for educational standards, plan events that engage youth in the arts, and evaluate past programs.
+The K-12 Teacher Advisory Board reinforces MOCAD’s Youth Programs and helps strengthen our service to the community at large.
+It provides MOCAD Youth Programs with relevant information, feedback, and evaluation regarding student needs for enrichment and research-based educational outreach.